WWZY: 1996–2003

-In mid-1996 the station was sold to Big City Radio.
-On December 5, 1996, the station became part of the Big City Radio trimulcast (and eventual quadcast) with other 107.1 stations, WRGX in Briarcliff Manor, New York and WWHB Hampton Bays, New York.
-WZVU and the other two multicast stations switched formats to country, known as "New Country Y-107."
+In mid–1996 the station was sold to Big City Radio.
+On December 5, 1996, the station became part of the Big City Radio trimulcast (and eventual quadcast) with other 107.1 stations, WRGX in Briarcliff Manor, New York, and WWHB in Hampton Bays, New York.
+WZVU and the other two multicast stations switched formats to country music, known as "New Country Y-107".
 Call letters of the Long Branch station were changed to WWZY.
-Later, WRNJ-FM the 107.1 in Belvidere, New Jersey was added to make Y-107 a four-station "quadcast."
+Later, WRNJ-FM in Belvidere, New Jersey, was added to make Y-107 a four-station "quadcast".

 On May 7, 2002, the "Y-107" quadcast ended the country format, and after a day of stunting with construction sounds, the quadcast flipped to a tropical music format as "Rumba 107".
 The format was ill-suited to the quadcast suburban signals, so the WWZY transmitter was moved to a tower in the Belford section of Middletown Township, in an attempt to improve its coverage of New York City.
-At the end of the year, Big City Radio filed for bankruptcy and sold the quadcast to Nassau Broadcasting, who broke up the quadcast and sold the individual stations.
-WWZY was then purchased by Press Communications LLC, moved back to the Long Branch tower, became The Breeze on June 30, 2003, and started simulcasting on WBHX FM 99.7 in Tuckerton, New Jersey.
+At the end of the year, Big City Radio filed for bankruptcy and sold the quadcast to Nassau Broadcasting, which broke up the quadcast and sold the individual stations.
+WWZY was then acquired by Press Communications LLC, moved back to the Long Branch tower, became The Breeze on June 30, 2003, and started simulcasting on WBHX in Tuckerton, New Jersey.

 2003–2013

 From 2003 to 2013, the station aired an adult contemporary format, and was branded "The Breeze".
-The station was simulcast on 99.7 WBHX in Tuckerton, New Jersey from June 30, 2003, to November 1, 2015.
+The station was simulcast on 99.7 WBHX in Tuckerton from June 30, 2003, to November 1, 2015.
 The WBHX transmitter is located on Long Beach Island in the town of Beach Haven, New Jersey.
 The station is also played throughout most of the day in southern Ocean County on WCAT-TV, the public-access television cable TV channel serving Pinelands Regional High School.